 Specialized techniques may be necessary to achieve the best outcome.
 For example, Dr. Sajjadian may use cartilage grafting to correct a flat Asian nose or artificial implants to strengthen nasal structures or an in-depth tip reshaping technique.

 While all rhinoplasty surgeries can benefit from a highly skilled surgeon, ethnic rhinoplasties prove much more complicated.
 Therefore, you should only trust a plastic surgeon with the highest level of skill.
-Dr. Sajjadian’s double board certification and his experience with ethnic and traditional rhinoplasty give him a unique set of skills for successful nose surgeries.
+Dr. Sajjadian’s triple board certification and his experience with ethnic and traditional rhinoplasty give him a unique set of skills for successful nose surgeries.